literalplus/tekmonionkill/README.md

 ````

 Or, if you're too lazy to build it yourself but not lazy enough to quit reading after the first paragraph, you can also
-get the latest project artifacts from http://ci.nowak-at.net/job/public~TekMoniOnKill/.
+get the latest project artifacts from http://ci.l1t.li/job/public~TekMoniOnKill/.

 Support
 -------
 In the remote case that you should need any help using this plugin, you can join [#lit on irc.spi.gt](http://irc.spi.gt/iris/?channels=lit)
 and patiently wait for help. (i.e. ask your question and then wait for a reply.
 Don't quit if you don't get one after
 five minutes.
-It may also help to mention Literallie in your message since that send him a notification if he's awake)
+It may also help to mention Literallie in your message since that sends him a notification if he's awake)

 Contributing
 ------------